 While this isn’t scientific and is just one sample, it demonstrates that temperatures vary in different parts of the city.
 I regularly see that the temperatures are higher in the lower parts of the Aburrá Valley.
 This shows that it’s possible to choose a neighborhood to live that will have lower high temperatures during the day and cooler temperatures at night.

-Up the hills located in El Poblado, Envigado, Belén and Sabaneta, it can be noticeably cooler than in the lower parts of the metro area.
-It’s normally about 4 to 12 °F cooler up the hills during the hottest part of the day compared to neighborhoods in the low parts of the Aburrá Valley.
+Up the hills located in El Poblado, Envigado, Belén and Sabaneta, it can be cooler than in the lower parts of the metro area.
+It’s normally about 2 to 10 °F cooler up the hills (depends on how high up the hills) during the hottest part of the day compared to neighborhoods in the lower parts of the Aburrá Valley.

 And higher up the hills such as in Rionegro near the Medellín international airport, the temperature is even cooler.